Course Title: Prepare translated transcripts

 - Teacher directed group activities

-AT 2 - Simulated subtitling and transcription project.
-(Due: week 9)
+Assessment Task 2 - Simulated subtitling and transcription project.
+(Due: Class 5)

 This course uses a competency-based assessment and will be graded as follows:

 All competency-based assessment tasks for this course must be completed at the required level (see the elements and key performance criteria for each unit) in order to achieve a CA (Competency Achieved) award.

 If a student has not completed ALL the assessment tasks or they have completed but some or all are not at the required level, they will be assessed as NYC (Not Yet Competent).